limberest/limberest/docs/topics/auth.md

     }
 ```

-This combination means in limberest-demo user credentials are not required to retrieve movies,
+This combination means that in limberest-demo, user credentials are not required to retrieve movies,
 but they are required to create, update or delete.
 Furthermore, even authenticated users require
 membership in the "Deleters" role to be able to delete a movie.